 For instance, 56% of employees admitted to using a non-work application on a work device, with 66% admitting to uploading corporate data to that application.
 This is despite 64% of respondents acknowledging that using non-work applications on a corporate device is a security risk.

-Similarly, 39% of respondents said they either often or always– almost certainly in breach of workplace security policy.
+Similarly, 39% of respondents said they either often or always access work data from a personal device – almost certainly in breach of workplace security policy.

 On the flipside, 80% of respondents admitted to using their work laptop for personal browsing, with only 36% restricted the types of sites they visit while doing so.